ruyangechristian/Vscode-Transparency/README.md

 ---

-# Glassy VSCode Rice 🌿

-I’m really in love with my VSCode now!
+I’m really in love with my VSCode now! 💙🥶
 It turned out super clean and perfectly readable — a nice, hassle-free rice for anyone who wants a glassy, transparent VSCode setup.

 This setup is running on **GNOME (Ubuntu)** in my case.